A Quick Guide for Prospective International Financial Aid Applicants

 1. Deadlines and decision notification dates

-Your financial aid deadline depends upon which admission decision plan you choose.
-For Early Decision, there is no deadline for the aid application.
+For international students, there is no deadline for the aid application.
+Please see the information on admissions plans and admission's application deadlines for prospective students.
 If you indicate you are applying for aid on your admission application, you will be prompted with what documentation is needed.
 Completing requests in a timely manner will ensure you receive aid eligibility if you are admitted.

 - Prospective international students, whether or not they are applying for financial aid, may apply under any of Wellesley's three decision plans.